brauliobezerra/reference/src/patterns.md

 <!-- FIXME how to disambiguate between identifier patterns and path patterns -->

-Unqualified path patterns can refer to
+Unqualified path patterns can refer to:

 * enum variants
 * structs